Professional Writing and Technical Communication

 What is PWTC?

-Professional Writing and Technical Communication is a five-course certificate in Professional Writing and Technical Communication that provides:
+Professional Writing and Technical Communication is a five-course certificate that gives students:

-- practice in technical writing, editing, and software documentation;
+- practice in professional writing and editing

-- an introduction to theories and practices of information design.
+- an introduction to information design

 Who can enroll?